tyrenix/goerr/README.md

 # goerr

-The `goerr` package offers a minimalist way to join multiple errors into one using Go's standard `errors.Join`.
-It helps to hide detailed server errors from the user by exposing only the main error message, while the full error chain is available for logging.
+`goerr` is a lightweight error wrapper for Go that builds on top of `errors.Join`.
+It provides a clean way to wrap multiple errors while exposing only the primary error to users and keeping the full chain available for logging and debugging.
+It also supports optional metadata like HTTP status codes.

 ## Installation

-Install the package using the standard `go get` command:

 ```bash
 go get -u github.com/tyrenix/goerr